 Ready to explore one of the most amazing wonders of the world?
-Machu Picchu is one of the most breathtaking historical landmarks in the world.
+Machu Picchu, Peru is one of the most breathtaking historical landmarks in the world.

 If you have a passion for historical sites and monuments, Machu Picchu is a place worth visiting.
 At least, once in your lifetime.
 You can get there for little to no cost if you use travel hacking methods.
 We’ve used travel hacking to explore dozens of countries over the past couple of years.

-The mysterious ruins of the ancient city perched high in the peaks of the Andes in Peru, hide the history of the Inca Empire.
+The mysterious Inca ruins of the ancient city perched high in the peaks of the Peruvian Andes, hide the history of the Inca Empire.

 Although you will find loads and loads of mesmerizing photos of the site on the internet, nothing encompasses exploring the historical site yourself.